 As a requirement of the North Central Assessment in 2009, rubrics were developed for the PhD and MS final exams as well as the PhD preliminary exams.
 The faculty of the School of Engineering Education approved these rubrics.
 Copies of the rubrics are available here.

-Reminder: Preliminary exam rubrics must be completed by each committee member and submitted to the ENE Graduate Office with the exam form.
-Exam paperwork will not be approved by the ENE Graduate Chair unless all rubrics have been received.
+Reminder: Preliminary exam rubrics must be completed by each committee member and submitted to the ENE Graduate Office.